drdarshan/CppSparse/README.rst

 Building with the Microsoft C++ compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* Ensure that you have SWIG in your path.
-Start up a 64-bit Visual C++ command prompt, navigate to the source
+* Start up a 64-bit Visual C++ command prompt, navigate to the source
+  directory and run buildswig.bat.

 Future plans